Caring for Your Pet with Cat and Dog Teeth Cleaning in Irvine, CA

 *The American Veterinary Dental College

-When we see your pet for their annual wellness visit, we will take time to check their mouths and determine whether a dental cleaning will be necessary.
+When we see your pet for their annual wellness visit, we will take time to check their mouths and determine whether a cat or dog teeth cleaning will be necessary.
 Dental prophylaxis (or prophy) is the act of cleaning your pet’s teeth using an ultrasonic scaling instrument.
 The tip of the scaler vibrates at ultrasonic speeds to break down hard calculus, and is kept cool with a jet of water.
 We can also perform tooth extractions if necessary; decaying roots and broken teeth can be very painful for your pet and lead to further health risks.

 - Bad breath